Ten Years After: Ten Years After: 1967–1974

 The group was the first act booked by the soon-to-be Chrysalis Agency.
-It secured a residency at the Marquee, and was invited to play at the Windsor Jazz Festival in 1967.
-That performance led to a contract with Deram, a subsidiary of Decca — the first band Deram signed without a hit single.
-In October 1967 they released the self-titled debut album, Ten Years After.
-In 1968, after touring Scandinavia and the United States, Ten Years After released a second album, the live Undead, with a first version of the noteworthy song, "I'm Going Home".
-They followed this in February 1969 by the studio issue Stonedhenge, a British hit that included another well-known track, "Hear Me Calling", which was also released as a single.
-(In 1972, this song was covered by the British glam rock rising stars, Slade.)
-In July 1969, the group appeared at the Newport Jazz Festival, in the first event rock bands were invited to.
-Between 26 and 27 July 1969, they appeared at the Seattle Pop Festival held at Gold Creek Park.
-On 17 August, the band performed a breakthrough American appearance at Woodstock; their rendition of "I'm Going Home" featuring Alvin Lee as lead singer/lead guitar, was featured in both the subsequent film and soundtrack album and catapulted them to star status.
-In 1970, Ten Years After released "Love Like a Man", the group's only hit in the UK Singles Chart, where it peaked at #10.
+They secured a residency at the Marquee, and were invited to play at the Windsor Jazz Festival in 1967.
+That performance led to a contract with Deram, a subsidiary of Decca – they were the first band without a hit single that Deram signed.
+In October 1967 they released the self-titled debut album Ten Years After.
+In 1968, after touring Scandinavia and the United States, they released a second LP, the live album Undead, with a first version of the song "I'm Going Home".

+The group followed this in February 1969 with the studio issue Stonedhenge, a British hit that included another well-known track, "Hear Me Calling", which was released as a single (and was covered by the British glam rock band Slade in 1972).
+In July 1969, the group appeared at the first instance of the Newport Jazz Festival that rock bands were invited to.
+On 26 and 27 July 1969, they appeared at the Seattle Pop Festival held at Gold Creek Park.
+On 17 August, the band performed a breakthrough American appearance at the Woodstock Festival; their rendition of "I'm Going Home" with Alvin Lee as lead singer/lead guitarist was featured in both the subsequent film and soundtrack album and increased the group's popularity.
+In 1970, Ten Years After released "Love Like a Man", the group's only hit in the UK Singles Chart, where it peaked at No. 10.
 It was the first record issued with a different playing speed on each side: a three-minute edit at 45 rpm, and a nearly eight-minute live version at 33 rpm.
 The full studio version song appeared on the band's fifth album, their most successful in Britain, Cricklewood Green.
 In August 1970, they played the Strawberry Fields Festival near Toronto, and the Isle of Wight Festival 1970.

 In 1971, the band switched labels to Columbia Records (US) and Chrysalis (UK) and released the hit album A Space in Time, which marked a move toward more commercial material.
 It featured the group's biggest hit, "I'd Love to Change the World".
 In late 1972, the group issued their second Columbia album Rock & Roll Music to the World and, in 1973, the live double album Ten Years After Recorded Live.
-The band subsequently broke up after their final 1974 Columbia album, Positive Vibrations.
+The band broke up after their final 1974 Columbia album, Positive Vibrations.